jeremyBanks/database/docs/rfcs/0003-initial.md

 Many of these interfaces define methods in both optional async and sync variants, such as `connect?(): Promise<Connection>` and `connectSync?(): Connection`.
 In these cases, drivers may choose to implement one or both variations of each method.
+Async method implementations must always throw errors asynchronously.

+Drivers should only throw errors of the specified types, assuming they are used correctly.
+(If documented invariants are violated, or objects of invalid types are passed in, their behaviour may be undefined.
+Throwing `TypeError` may be a good idea.)

 - `driver.Module` interface
   - `.driver: Driver`